1587/speaking-exam/00-part5.md

 Secondly, medical technologies are improved.
 There are some new medical for more and more diseases /dɪˈziːzɪz/. many vaccines can keep us from getting sick.
-(There are also more and more cancers can be treated with medicals and returned to health).

-Thirdly, People begin protecting the environment, the environment of future will be better than now, now days , (In some cities  They sky is high and blue,
+Thirdly, People begin protecting the environment, the environment of future will be better than now, now days ,
-The air is also very good.The water in the river is clean too.
-Their residents are also very long-lived.)

 To the reason above, I think people will be healthier in the future.
 ```